 In 2017, CITRIS and the Banatao Institute and the UC Berkeley College of Engineering came together to launch the Women in Tech Initiative at the University of California building on the prior efforts of Tsu-Jae King Liu and Camille Crittenden, both of UC Berkeley.
-In March 2021, the program changed its name to the Expanding Diversity and Gender Equity in Tech Initiative (EDGE in Tech) to better reflect efforts to address intersectionality and more nuanced barriers to equitable participation in tech.
+In March 2021, the program changed its name to the Expanding Diversity and Gender Equity in Tech (EDGE in Tech) to better reflect efforts to address intersectionality and more nuanced barriers to equitable participation in tech.

-The EDGE in Tech Initiative at the University of California (EDGE in Tech) is committed to addressing the challenges faced by women and other under-included identities in engineering and computer science fields by serving as a trusted center and resource that integrates research with action.
+The EDGE in Tech at the University of California (EDGE in Tech) is committed to addressing the challenges faced by women and other under-included identities in engineering and computer science fields by serving as a trusted center and resource that integrates research with action.

 Interdisciplinary research findings will guide our work in:

 - Promoting and sustaining the career growth of a diverse group of technologists: reducing attrition, supporting career growth in line jobs, increasing technology leadership roles for BIPOC and women in industry and academia

 - Increasing access to a range of technology workplace settings: established tech companies as well as startups

 - Facilitating and documenting improvements within companies: metrics & measurement, reporting organizational progress

 - Coordinating programs (collaboration among the top educational institutions that supply talent to the tech industry in Silicon Valley: the University of California campuses, Stanford University, San Jose State University).